F1 2026: Barcelona-Catalunya Grand Prix Preview and Predictions

 Red Bull showing pace

-The Red Bull car showed strong pace, despite not being at its best as Hadjar complained but Hadjar managed to keep the Mercedes of Russell behind and picked up his first-ever Red Bull podium, finishing ahead of both McLarens and Russell.
-Moving to a more conventional track in Spain, Mercedes and Russell will come back strong but Red Bull have shown that they have a competitive race car and if they can get over their reliability issues, expect Red Bull to have another strong outing in Barcelona.
+Moving to a more conventional track in Spain, Mercedes and Russell will come back strong, but Red Bull have shown that they have a competitive enough race car, and if they can get over their reliability issues, they can have another strong outing in Barcelona.

 In a league of his own

-For the first time since the end of the Formula One 2023 season a driver won five consecutive races as Kimi Antonelli seems like he’s in a league of his own.
-Antonelli has begun to run away in the Drivers’ Championship and is 66 points clear of Lewis Hamilton in second place and 68 points clear of his teammate George Russell.
+For the first time since the end of the 2023 Formula One season, a driver has won five consecutive races.
+Kimi Antonelli looks like he’s in a league of his own.
+The 19-year-old has begun to run away with the Drivers’ Championship and is 66 points clear of Lewis Hamilton in second place and 68 points clear of his teammate, George Russell.

 The youngster is already writing himself into the history books and will once again be the overwhelming favourite in Spain to stand on the top step of the podium.